tienduy-nguyen/demo-jekyll-with-jaspers2/_posts/2020-07-25-build-your-personal-website-without-spending-any-money-using-jekyll-and-github-pages.md

 What's new, then?
 Modern tools—like static site generators—came out over the last years and expanded the capabilities of static sites.

-Static site generotor is an application takes a template directory containing raw text files in various formats, runs it through a converter (like Markdown) and its Liquid renderer, and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server.
+Static site generator is an application takes a template directory containing raw text files in various formats, runs it through a converter (like Markdown) and its Liquid renderer, and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server.

 With the growth of the [JAMstack](https://jamstack.org/) and its community, Static Site Generators are becoming more and more popular.